 - Pulling on the ligament in a twisting injury or hyperextension

 - A misstep on uneven terrain

-The doctor will evaluate your injury by checking for knee instability, while comparing the findings to the uninjured knee.
-In PCL injuries, the knee will sag backwards when bent.
-In addition, it can slide further back when the knee is bent at greater than a 90 degree angle.
+The doctor will evaluate your injury by checking for knee instability while comparing the findings to the uninjured knee.
+In PCL injuries, the knee will sag backward when bent.
+In addition, it can slide further back when the knee is bent at greater than a 90-degree angle.
 X-rays cannot show the actual ligament but can reveal if the ligament has torn off a piece of the bone at the time of the injury.
 Such an event is called having an “avulsion fracture” of bone.

 An MRI is the best way to assess ligamentous injury in the knee joint.
 It uses radio waves and a strong magnet to visualize bones and soft tissue.
 If the injury is at least 3 months old, however, it may not show up on MRI scanning.Treatment of Cruciate Ligament Injuries